Ford Ranger (Americas): Production

-The Ranger was produced at the Louisville Assembly Plant in Louisville, Kentucky from 1982 to 1999.
+The Ranger was produced at the Louisville Assembly Plant in Louisville, Kentucky, from 1982 to 1999.
 From 1993 to 2004, production also was sourced from Edison Assembly in Edison, New Jersey.
-For its entire production run until 2011, the Ranger was produced at Twin Cities Assembly Plant in St Paul, Minnesota.
+For its entire production run until 2011, the Ranger was produced at the Twin Cities Assembly Plant in St Paul, Minnesota.
 The final 2012 Ranger produced on December 16, 2011, ended 86 years of production at Twin Cities Assembly as well as the production of all compact pickups in the United States.

-In 2008, Ford made its first plans to end production of the Ranger in North America; although its high productivity spared it from The Way Forward, Twin Cities Assembly (built in 1925) was the oldest Ford factory worldwide.
+In 2008, Ford made its first plans to end production of the Ranger in North America, although its high productivity spared it from The Way Forward.
+Twin Cities Assembly (built in 1925) was the oldest Ford factory in the world.
 Ford later extended the closure date of the factory to 2011, but in June 2011, a final closure date was announced.
 As Twin Cities was the sole production location of the Ranger in North America (from 1982), its closure brought the production of the Ranger to an end after 29 model years.
-The 2011 model year was the final model year for retail sales, with a shortened 2012 model year for fleet sales; the final North American-market Ranger (a white SuperCab Sport produced for pest-control company Orkin) was produced on December 16, 2011.
+The 2011 model year was the final model year for retail sales, with a shortened 2012 model year for fleet sales; the final North American market Ranger (a white SuperCab Sport produced for pest-control company Orkin) was produced just before 10 a.m. local time on December 16, 2011.

 Over its production life, the chassis and suspension of the Ranger would be used for several compact Ford trucks and sport-utility vehicles.
 During the 1990s and 2000s, Mazda adopted a badge-engineered version of the Ranger, for their B-Series nameplate (the reverse of the Ford Courier produced by Mazda).

 In 2015, as part of contract negotiations with the United Auto Workers, leaked reports over the future of the Michigan Assembly Plant included the potential decision of replacing Ford Focus and Ford C-Max production with an American-market version of the global Ranger.
 Along with the revival of the Ranger nameplate, the UAW negotiations also included a potential revival of the Ford Bronco SUV.
 At the 2017 North American International Auto Show, Ford confirmed the return of the Ranger and Ford Bronco, with the Ford Ranger as a 2019 model-year vehicle.